 Day Five | Monday, June 27

-Once a small fishing port on the Cote d’Azur, Cannes is now a glamorous resort town lined with designer shops and sunny beaches.
-Explore the Old Town, see where the famous Cannes Film Festival takes place, or visit the medieval village of Saint-Paul-de-Vence.
+Formerly a small fishing port on the Cote d’Azur, Cannes is now a popular resort town filled with designer shops and home of the annual Cannes Film Festival.
+Explore the Old Town or visit the medieval village of Saint-Paul-de-Vence.

 Day Six | Tuesday, June 28

 Le Lavandou on the French Riviera is known for its beautiful beaches and crystal clear waters.
 The nearby Domaine du Rayol, or Mediterranean Gardens, is one of the loveliest spots on the Var coast.

 Days Seven–Eight | Wednesday, June 29–Thursday, June 30